This article was prepared by Natalie Rayne, the content marketer at AcademyOcean.

 LTV metric is one of the most critical metrics you need to know.
 Especially, during the planning of your marketing program.
-Day by day you make decisions on how to invest in marketing to drive your business.
-In-depth knowledge of the use of the LTV metric will help you do in the right way.
+Day by day, you make decisions on how to invest in marketing to drive your business.
+In-depth knowledge of the use of the LTV metric will help you do it in the right way.
 Without it, you will not understand what your marketing investment yields in the business growth cycle.

 Let us address three main LTV questions: What it is, How you can calculate it and How you can use it to make better investment decisions.

 From Cambridge dictionary, customer lifetime value (LTV) is a calculation of how much profit a business could make from one customer over the whole period that they remain a customer.

 Say you charge $50 per month for your service and a customer stays with you for six months.
 Their LTV would be $50 × 6 = $300